 The Bonnechere River travels 145km from its source in Algonquin Park to the Ottawa River at Castleford.
 It connects lakes, communities and cultures.
 It weaves our history together.
 The river has served as a main travel way for people and a log driving route for timber.
 It has powered grist mills, electricity generating dams and multiple industries.
 The bountiful fish and wildlife of the Bonnechere have sustained populations for thousands of years and continue to do so today.
 The waters offer everything from exciting recreation to calming relaxation.
 We welcome all travellers to The Bonnechere River, the heart of our valley.

-Beaches: Rotary Beach, 178 Jane Street, Eganville (behind the arena)
+Public Beaches: Rotary Beach, 178 Jane Street, Eganville (behind the arena)

 Fourth Chute on the Bonnechere River